Cybercrooks are telling ChatGPT to create malicious code

-Cybercriminals are beginning to use OpenAI's wildly popular ChatGPT technology to quickly and easily develop code for malicious purposes.
+Cybercriminals are beginning to use OpenAI's wildly popular ChatGPT technology seemingly in hope of quickly and easily developing code for malicious purposes.

-A spin around underground hacking sites uncovered initial instances of miscreants developing cyberthreat tools using the large language model (LLM) interface that the company unveiled in late November and opened it up for public use, according to infosec outfit Check Point Research.
+A spin around underground hacking sites uncovered instances of miscreants trying to develop cyberthreat tools using the large language model (LLM) interface OpenAI unveiled in late November and opened up for public use, according to infosec outfit Check Point Research.

 A nice [helping] hand to finish the script with a nice scope

 "As we suspected, some of the cases clearly showed that many cybercriminals using OpenAI have no development skills at all," they wrote.
 "Although the tools that we present in this report are pretty basic, it's only a matter of time until more sophisticated threat actors enhance the way they use AI-based tools for bad."

 Let's not forget that ChatGPT is also notorious for generating buggy code - Stack Overflow has banned software generated by the AI system because it's often seriously flawed.
 But the technology is improving and last month a Finnish government report warned AI systems are already in use for social engineering and in five years could drive a huge surge in attacks.

 ChatGPT's machine learning capabilities enable the text-based tool to interact in a conversational way, with users typing a question and receiving an answer in a dialogue format.
 The technology can also answer follow-up questions and challenge users' answers.

 The sophistication of OpenAI's offering has generated as much worry as enthusiasm, with educational institutions, conference organizers, and other groups moving to ban the use of ChatGPT for everything from school papers to research work.